California School Counselor Certification

 Step 1: Education Requirements

-• Your application packet must include a field experience verification letter that is on original, official letterhead from the university’s education department
+• A field experience verification letter on official university letterhead from the education department

-• You must also submit eligibility verification for the equivalent credential authorization, such as an eligibility letter from the certifying state agency
+• Eligibility verification for the equivalent credential from your certifying state (such as an eligibility letter from the state agency)

 Step 5: Organize Your Application Materials

-• Completed Application for Credentialing Authorizing Public School Service, located here.
+• Completed Application for Credential Authorizing Public School Service (Form 41-4)

-• Live Scan Receipt or two (2) completed fingerprint cards
+• Live Scan Receipt or two completed FD-258 fingerprint cards

 • Full payment for all required fees